top of page

 Short biography

-Sara Tröster Klemm was born in Basel, a city of art, in 1980.
-In 2001 she began her studies of art history and history at Freie Universität Berlin and at the Sorbonne Paris IV, where she was a student of Thomas W. Gaehtgens (Getty Research Institute, Los Angeles), Sarah Wilson of the Courtauld Institute London, Martin Schieder (University of Leipzig) and Uwe Fleckner (University of Hamburg).
-Whilst with Sarah Wilson, she wrote a paper on Damien Hirst, giving rise to her enthusiasm for contemporary art, which is still her focus today.
-From 2011 to 2014 she wrote her thesis about the New Leipzig school of contemporary painting with Jürgen Müller at Technische Universität Dresden as part of the national innovation promotions programme funded by the European Social Fund and the Free State of Saxony.
-She received her Ph.D. in 2014 with the highest honours.
-In 2005 she received the Cicero essay award for her essay entitled Die Neuen Sklaven – Eine Realutopie (The new slaves – a utopia in reality).
+I was born in Basel, a capital of art in 1980.
+In 2001 I began my studies of art history and history at Freie Universität Berlin and at the Sorbonne Paris IV, where I was a student of Thomas W. Gaehtgens (Getty Research Institute, Los Angeles), Sarah Wilson of the Courtauld Institute London, Martin Schieder (University of Leipzig) and Uwe Fleckner (University of Hamburg).
+Whilst with Sarah Wilson, a paper on Damien Hirst gave rise to my enthusiasm for contemporary art, which is still my focus today.
+From 2011 to 2014 I wrote a thesis about the New Leipzig school of contemporary painting at TU Dresden as part of the national innovation promotions programme funded by the European Social Fund and the Free State of Saxony.
+I received my Ph.D. in 2014 with the highest honours.

 Five books and numerous publications